-On February 14, 2020, our sponsor purchased an aggregate of 8,625,000 founder shares in exchange for a capital contribution of \$25,000, or approximately \$0.003 per share.
+10,300,000 are held by our sponsor.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 34,500,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 1,125,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 41,400,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+Up to 1,350,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has committed to purchase an aggregate of 8,000,000 private placement warrants (or 8,900,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable for one share of Class A common stock at \$11.50 per share, for an aggregate purchase price of \$8,000,000 (or \$8,900,000 if the underwriters' over-allotment option is exercised in full), or \$1.00 per warrant, that will also be worthless if we do not complete our initial business combination.
+In addition, our sponsor has committed to purchase an aggregate of 9,200,000 private placement warrants (or 10,280,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable for one share of Class A common stock at \$11.50 per share, for an aggregate purchase price of \$9,200,000 (or \$10,280,000 if the underwriters' over-allotment option is exercised in full), or \$1.00 per warrant, that will also be worthless if we do not complete our initial business combination.
 The personal and financial interests of our executive officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.
 This risk may become more acute as the 24-month anniversary of the closing of this offering nears, which is the deadline for our completion of an initial business combination.